silverbulletmd/silverbullet/libraries/Library/Std/Config.md

         type = "boolean",
         description = "Optional boolean indicating if the action button is applicable for mobile" },
+      dropdown = {
+        type = "boolean",
+        description = "Optional: set to false to keep this button outside the dropdown menu on mobile (default: true)" },
       run = schema.func(),
     },
     required = {"icon", "run"},